 Have you ever heard of Mellow Mushroom Pizza?
 No?
 Me either.
 I have never been to a Mellow Mushroom Pizza and I had never even heard of it until I saw a copycat recipe on a blog I follow.
-When I saw the pizza I started to drool.
-It looked increadibly delicious.
-I turned my screen around and showed my husband.
-He started drooling too.

 Now let's talk about toppings.
 I couldn't just use a jar of sauce on homemade crust (it doesn't happen folks!) so I made a pot of tomato sauce as well.
 I actually made THIS buttery tomato sauce which is simple and paired perfectly with this pizza.
 Then I topped it off with cheese, sliced mushrooms, caramelized onions, and bacon.
 This pizza had it all and both my husband and I loved it.